hanchett/METS-Capstone/README.md

 ## Project Deployment:

-Our project is not currently deployed on a live platform, so here is a link to a Google Slides presentation with gifs of the application in action.
+Our project is not currently deployed on a live platform, so here is a link to a Google Slides presentation with gifs of the application in action: